Here is your translated text in American English:

 What measures can be taken to ensure the completeness and accuracy of timesheets?

-- Regular checks: set up regular checks of timesheets to ensure that they are complete and accurate.
+- Regular checks: set up regular checks of timesheets to ensure they are complete and accurate.
 This can be done by managers or a dedicated team.

 - Automatic reminders: use automatic reminders to encourage regular time entry.